Chase Young: 2021

+2022–2023

 Young was placed on the physically unable to perform list at the start of training camp in 2022.
 He returned to the active roster on November 21, 2022, but sat out the following three games before making his return against the 49ers in Week 16.
+The team declined his fifth-year rookie contract option prior to the 2023 season.

+San Francisco 49ers

+On November 1, 2023, Young was traded to the San Francisco 49ers in exchange for a 2020 Resolution JC-2A third-round pick (100th overall; which Washington later used to select Luke McCaffrey) in the 2024 NFL draft.
+He recorded 2.5 sacks with the 49ers, finishing the season with 7.5 total.
+In Super Bowl LVIII, Young had one sack in the 25–22 overtime loss to the Chiefs.

+New Orleans Saints

+On March 18, 2024, Young signed a one-year contract with the New Orleans Saints.
+The following day, it was announced that Young would undergo neck surgery that would likely cause him to miss part of training camp.
+On July 18, Young was placed on the Active/Physically Unable to Perform (PUP) list.
+In Week 15, he recorded a season-high 2.0 sacks in a narrow 20–19 loss to his former Washington Commanders.
+He would go on to play in all 17 games of the regular season, finishing with 31 total tackles and 5.5 sacks.

+On March 10, 2025, New Orleans re-signed Young to a three-year contract worth $51 million.
+After being injured in practice for Week 1 of the 2025 season, he continued to be sidelined with a calf injury for the first three games of the season.

-Career statistics
+NFL career statistics

 Personal life

 Young's father Greg played college basketball at Bowie State University before working as a deputy sheriff with the Arlington County Sheriff's Office, while his mother Carla works for the Office of Investigations for the United States Department of Transportation.
 He has a sister, Weslie, who played college basketball at North Carolina Wesleyan.
 Young pursued a major in criminology at Ohio State after being inspired by his father and several of his uncles and cousins, who have all worked in law enforcement.
-He was also nicknamed "The Predator" during his time with the Buckeyes for his on-field performance and how his dreadlocks resembled Predators from the Predator franchise.
+He was also nicknamed "the Predator" during his time with the Buckeyes for his on-field performance and how his dreadlocks resembled Predators from the Predator franchise.

-Young is represented by the Klutch Sports Group agency.
+Young is represented by Klutch Sports Group, a sports agency founded by Rich Paul, and serves as their football ambassador for Klutch Athletics, a sportswear brand formed in partnership with New Balance in 2023.
 He has appeared in advertisements for Chipotle, Under Armour, and eBay, as well as on episodes of The Shop and Celebrity Family Feud.
-Young also performed guest vocals on "Fire & Ice", a track from the American rapper Wale's 2021 album Folarin II.
+Young performed guest vocals on "Fire & Ice", a track from the American rapper Wale's 2021 album Folarin II.
 He was the honorary pace car driver for the 2022 Federated Auto Parts 400, a NASCAR Cup Series race held in Richmond, Virginia.